hyperledger/identus-edge-agent-sdk-ts/docs/Agent.md

 Quite a lot of things are happening here, so let's break it down:

-- `Apollo`, `Castor`, `Pluto`, `Mercury`, and `Agent` are the main building blocks of the SDK.
+- [Apollo](/apollo.md), [Castor](/castor.md), [Pluto](/pluto.md), [Mercury](), and Agent are the main building blocks of the SDK.
 The first three have already been covered in more detail in the previous sections, as they are user-facing modules usable independently.
 Other modules could be considered internal, and the intention is not to use them directly.
-- `Mercury` is a module that deals with DIDComm V2 messaging and is used primarily by the `Agent` to handle DIDComm messages.
+- Mercury is a module that deals with DIDComm V2 messaging and is used primarily by the Agent to handle DIDComm messages.
-- `Domain` is a set of domain-specific types, models, and utilities usable in different contexts.
+- Domain is a set of domain-specific types, models, and utilities usable in different contexts.
 - Edge Agents need help to provide highly-available service endpoints for providing public endpoints and mailboxes to agents. `PublicMediatorStore`, `BasicMediatorHandler`, and
   `ConnectionsManager` are abstractions for interacting with mediators.
-- Once an instance of `Agent` is prepared, call the `start` method to start the agent and mediator services.
+- Once an instance of Agent is prepared, call the `start` method to start the agent and mediator services.

 ## Establishing Connection